 The more I travel, the more I realize that happiness has very little to do with material stuff and has a lot to do with the way we choose to live our lives.
-On a philosophical level, happiness is achieved by surrounding ourselves with the people we love, by being present and mindful in our own lives, by participating in meaningful activities -whether these are spiritual or physical- and most importantly, by being grateful, finding purpose and, most importantly, by giving back.
+On a philosophical level, happiness is achieved by surrounding ourselves with the people we love, by being present and mindful in our own lives, by participating in meaningful activities -whether these are spiritual or physical- and most importantly, by being grateful, finding purpose and by giving back.

 “Enoughness is a word I came across on my travels when I met people that despite lacking material wealth, were immensely happy and felt like they have “enough”.
 It has to do with taking only what you need and using everything that you take, knowing that doing so will allow others to also have enough.”– Cristina Mittermeier

 1. Care enough to be aware.
 Make an effort to inform yourself about the potential impact your choices have on our oceans, and therefore the entire human race, and then explore what alternatives might be available.